mawds/r-programming-intro/_episodes/02-func-R.md

 > files, and output a single tibble containing all their contents.
 Don't worry if you don't know how to
 > do all of these tasks in R; the important thing is to thinkg about how we might break the process down into
 > smaller chunks.
 We can then write a function for each of these chunks, to produce our finished loading process.
-> You may realise that we already have functions that (almost) do what we need.
+> You may realise that we already have functions that (almost) do what we need for some of these tasks.
 >
 > > ## Solution
 > >